Out-Of-Memory-Team/out-of-memory/documentation/UC/manageFlashcards/uc_manageflashcards.md

 ![activity diagram part2](AC_part2.PNG)

 ### 2.1 Basic flow
-In general a user will create a journal and list all of his journals.
+In general a user will create a flashcard and list all of his journals.
 He will maybe edit it later and from time to time he will delete journals.

 ### 2.2 Creation
 The creation of a new Flashcard.
 The user will be asked to enter a question, and 4 answers where only one is correct.